ttiny/deploy/examples/tutorial/README.md

 Now lets make a **deploy** config for our application.
 Create a file called `deploy.config.yml` somewhere.
-Normally you would put the config in `deploy/config/local.yml`, but here we make separete file for the tutorial.
+Normally you would put the config in `deploy/config/local.yml`, but here we make separate file for the tutorial.

+A **deploy** project configuration consists of three independent sections.
+1. `repo` section which is used for git commands like `sync` and `clean`.
+Here we describe which repositories to sync and where to sync them.
+We need this section if we want to sync in response of webhooks.
+2. `docker` section which is used for Docker commands like `build` and `push` and `rmi`.
+This is where we describe what image we are building and from where.
+3. `pod` section which is used for the `run` and `stop` commands.
+Here we describe the container pod used to run the project.
+Right now it is a rocker-compose pod definition, it may describe one or more containers that run together.

 Lets show the config step by step:

 1. Setup our project.
-Lets use the path of the project as a variable because we will be using it often.
+Lets declare the path of the project as a variable because we will be using it often.
 The image name will be used later when we build and push a Docker image.
-The `bobi` in this name refers to my Docker Hub username and should be changed accordingly.
+The `bobi` in this name refers to my Docker Hub username and should be changed accordingly, and the path too of course.
 I override the default HTTP port here, this is used when we receive webhooks.
-We declare which branches we are going to use.
-   **Deploy** is able to detect the branches of your projects from GitHub, if you supply it with credentials.
+   We declare which branches we are going to use. **Deploy** is able to detect the branches of your projects from GitHub, if you supply it with credentials.
 To simplify the configuration here I declare the branch so **deploy** can use this information if it is unable to get the list of branches from the GitHub API.
-This will also prevent other branches from being synced, if for example, we receive a webhook for push in another branch.
+This will also prevent other branches from being synced, if, for example, we receive a webhook for push in another branch.

   ```yaml
   http: